bellebethcooper/existAPI/README.md

 - [x] POST requests
 - [ ] Create a convenience `func` for accessing only today's attributes
 - [ ] Support appending custom tags
+- [ ] Add tests for including queries in requests